sam-was-here/PUMBA-Keyboard/README.md

 * 9: calculator
 * 0: keyboard mode with no macros
 * Shift + 1-6: keyboard mode but the numpad is a calculator
-* Ctrl + 1-6: program macros for a key in the mode
+* Ctrl + 1-6: program macros/rebind keys for a key in the mode. on the diplay it will give instution on how to.

 controls for the calcultor:
-* Num Lock / Backspace: delates lest charitor
+* Num Lock / Backspace: delete lest char
-* Scroll Lock: types the answer out in keystrocks
+* Scroll Lock: types the answer out in key strokes
 * Delete: clears the current number, last number, and operator
 * =/enter: give the answer
 * /-+*. : does what they are